codacy/codacy-ruff/docs/description/PLR1722_sys-exit-alias.md

 interpreter, and not in programs.
 Prefer sys.exit(), as the sys module is guaranteed to exist in all contexts.
+Fix safety
+This fix is always unsafe.
+When replacing exit or quit with sys.exit, the behavior can change in the following ways:
+If the code runs in an environment where the site module is not imported
+    (e.g., with python -S), the original code would raise a NameError, while the fixed code would execute normally. site.exit and sys.exit handle tuple arguments differently. site.exit treats tuples as regular objects and always returns exit code 1, while sys.exit interprets tuple contents to determine the exit code: an empty tuple () results in exit code 0, and a single-element tuple like (2,) uses that element's value (2) as the exit code.
 ## Example
 ```
 if __name__ == "__main__":